Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Solution of the Riemann-Hilbert problem

 \section{Solution of the Riemann-Hilbert problem}

 In Section~\ref{sec:inft}, the inverse nonlinear Fourier transform was formulated as an instance of the Riemann-Hilbert factorization problem.
-Using hints given in the Appendix~\ref{app:rhp}, the resulting factorization problem can be solved in a simplified manner via an appropriate contour integration.
+Following the discussion in the Appendix~\ref{app:rhp}, the resulting factorization problem can be solved in a simplified manner via an appropriate contour integration.

-Dividing both sides of the projection equations \eqref{eq:proj-1}-\eqref{eq:proj-2} by $a(\lambda)(\lambda-\zeta)$, for parameter $\zeta\in C^+$, and integrating on the real axis $-\infty<\lambda<\infty$, we obtain
+Dividing both sides of the projection equations \eqref{eq:proj-1}--\eqref{eq:proj-2} by $a(\lambda)(\lambda-\zeta)$, for parameter $\zeta\in C^-$, and integrating on the real axis $-\infty<\lambda<\infty$, we obtain